hcheung01/system_engineering-devops/0x01-shell_permissions/README.md

 5. chmod u+x to change permission to execute
 6. chmod ug+x,o+r hello to add execute permission to the owner and group plus read permissions to others
 7. chmod 111 hello to add execution permission to user, groups, other
+8. chmod 007 to set all permissions to others only